Antioxidants During Pregnancy

 - vitamin E

+Food rich in antioxidants plays an extremely important role in the fight against free radicals!
 Most antioxidants are found in fruit and vegetables, so it is important to eat them every day during pregnancy.
 Legumes, whole grains, and their products don’t lag behind them as well.
+A pregnant woman will enter a sufficient amount of antioxidants into her body if she consumes the following food groups daily.

 Fruits rich in antioxidants: